scotdle/national_parks_alert_tracker/README.md.txt

-# National Parks Alert Tracker
+# National Parks Service Alert Tracker

-Using the NPS API, this site will fetch alert data and put it into the appropriate national park.
+Using the NPS API, this site will fetch alert data from every park, monument & anything else the NPS maintains..

 ## Built With